riscvarchive/riscv-edk2-platforms/Platform/ARM/Readme.md

-We will also rely on the "run_model" script that comes with the prebuilts, it is entirely possible to run the model without this but would require quite a bit of knowledge regarding the areguments ARM fastmodel (documentation can be found here:
+We will also rely on the "run_model" script that comes with the prebuilts, it is entirely possible to run the model without this but would require quite a bit of knowledge regarding the arguments of the ARM fastmodel (documentation can be found here:
 [https://developer.arm.com/docs/100966/1101/programming-reference-for-base-fvps/base-platform-revc-features])
 however the manual set of the FVP is outside the scope of this document.
 If you are interested please consult the documentation.